-For the purpose of issuing the DBJ Sustainability Bond, DBJ has developed the following DBJ Sustainability Bond Framework, which addresses the four key pillars of the Green Bond Principles ("GBP") and the Sustainability Bond Guidelines: use of proceeds, project evaluation and selection process, management of proceeds, and reporting.
+For the purpose of issuing the DBJ Sustainability Bond, DBJ has updated the following DBJ Sustainability Bond Framework, 2018 which addresses the four core components of the Green Bond Principles ("GBP") and the Sustainability Bond Guidelines: use of proceeds, project evaluation and selection process, management of proceeds, and reporting.
+As per the external review guidelines, the framework was developed by, and belongs to, DBJ.
+Sustainalytics has included an overview of the framework below:

-3.1 Use of Proceeds
+Use of Proceeds